mikebarkmin/programming-assessments/contributing.md

 Thank you for your suggestions!

-## Paper Requirements and Categories
+## Assessment Requirements and Categories

-Papers are divided into two main categories:

-- Assessment papers: Papers, which present new programming assessments
-- Assist papers: Papers, which validate a given assessment or just use it

-A assessment paper will be linked to one of the following categories:
+An assessment will be linked to one of the following categories:

 - :sunglasses: (awesome): The assessment needs to be publicly available
 - :smiley: (great): Example items need to be presented and the author will send the assessment on request
 - :blush: (good): The author will send the assessment on request
-- :confused: (neutral): An assessment is presented, but it is not available to the public or on request and no example items are shown
+- :confused: (neutral): An assessment is presented in a paper, but it is not available to the public or on request and no example items are shown

+If a link to the assessment or the paper presenting the assessment exists, it should be provided.

+## Paper Requirements and Categories

-A assist paper will be linked to one of the following categories:
+A paper will be linked to one of the following categories:

-- :dart: (validates/replicates): A assessment is validated, the results of an assessment are replicated
+- :dart: (validates/replicates): An assessment is validated, the results of an assessment are replicated
-- :tea: (uses): A assessment is just used
+- :memo: (uses): An assessment is used
+- :clapper: (presents): An assessment is introduced/presented

+A paper should only be linked to one cateogry.
+If a paper for example is introduced/presented and validated in the same paper, the paper should be considered for :dart: (validates/replicates).

 ## Updating your PR